 - It’s a simple and cheap method to carry out.

 - It has wide applicability in the commercial production of the enzyme.

 - The polyfunctional reagents used in this process generally cause enzyme denaturation.

 - The immobilization method minimizes the labour input.

 - It increases the enzyme and substrate ratio.

 Disadvantages of Immobilization

-Sewage treatment: Used in the treatment of sewage and industrial effluent for wastewater management.
+- Sewage treatment: E.g. In the treatment of sewage and industrial effluent for wastewater management.

-Thus immobilization process is widely used in all the fields where the enzyme is immobilized to the particular phase where an enzyme can be reused and stabilize to carry out many reactions.
+Thus immobilization process is widely used in various fields, in which an enzyme can be immobilized to the particular phase after which it can be reused and stabilized to carry out many reactions.